scottwt/exercism_local/README.md

-# exercism_local
+# exercism

-#Created remote repo & readme
-#The Ruby directory is a repoistory for the Exercism problems
+#This is a repository for the problems of Exercism in Ruby